November 3 "Morality is contraband in war." -Mahatma Gandhi

 Whether or not the squat is the right choice depends on several things:

 Sufficient strength can easily be acquired with movements and methods other than the barbell squat.
-Many athletes are too tall or don't have the right lever arms for proper (safe) form in the squat.
-Many athletes exhibit too much forward lean in the squat which places more stress on the lower back.
-Leg presses, step ups, or lunges would be a better option for these athletes to safely acquire the strength they need.
+Many athletes are too tall or don't have the right lever arm proportions for proper (safe) form in the squat.